Genetic contribution of advantaged ancestors in the biparental Moran model -- finite selection: Proofs

 Finally from Equation \eqref{EquationD}, which gives the second equation of \eqref{eq-sol-syst}. \end{proof}

 Recall that in the limiting solution $(z_t)_{t\geq0}=(y_t,u_t,v_t)_{t\geq0}$, $y_t$ is strictly increasing, from $y_0$ to $1$ (the function $y$ was used as a time change in the previous proof).
 For any $b\in[a,1)$, let us denote by $r_b$ the hitting time of $b$ by $(y_t)_{t\geq0}$.
-The limiting dynamical system $(z_t)_{t\geq0}$ satisfies the following : \begin{corollary} \begin{description} \item[(i)] For any $b\in[y_0,1]$, \item[(ii)] $(z_t)_{t\geq0}$, converges when $t$ goes to infinity, to \end{description} \end{corollary}
+The limiting dynamical system $(z_t)_{t\geq0}$ satisfies the following: \begin{corollary} \begin{description} \item[(i)] For any $b\in[y_0,1]$, \item[(ii)] $(z_t)_{t\geq0}$, converges when $t$ goes to infinity, to \end{description} \end{corollary}

 \begin{proof} $(i)$ follows from Equation \eqref{eq-sol-syst}, with $t=r_b$.
-The convergence stated in $(ii)$ is immediate from Equation \eqref{eq-sol-syst} and notably from the (already mentioned) fact that $(y_t)_{t\geq0}$ is strictly increasing and converges to $1$ when $t$ goes to infinity. \end{proof}
+The convergence stated in $(ii)$ is immediate from Equation \eqref{eq-sol-syst} and notably from the (already mentioned) fact that $(y_t)_{t\geq0}$ is strictly increasing and converges to $1$ when $t$ goes to infinity.
+Note that the singularity in $1$ is integrable. \end{proof}